better-internet/radworks-docs/docs/understanding-radicle/faq.md

 macOS.

-On Linux you'll have to either manually register the custom protocol or [integrate Upstream into your system][ai] with AppImageLauncher or appimaged.
+On Linux you'll have to either manually register the custom protocol or integrate Upstream into your system with `AppImageLauncher` or `appimaged` as described [here][ai].

-Assuming you have downloaded the latest upstream in `$HOME/Downloads/radicle-upstream-0.1.13.AppImage`, you can register the protocol by running the following commands:
+Assuming you have downloaded the latest Upstream in `$HOME/Downloads/radicle-upstream-0.1.13.AppImage`, you can register the protocol by running the following commands: